greenrace666/blog/content/blog/new.md

 ---
 external: false
-title: "Accurate All-Atom Stucture Prediction In Seconds"
+title: "Accurate All-Atom Structure Prediction In Seconds"
 description: "Chai1 on Modal H100"
-date: 2024-12-18
+date: 2024-12-17
 ---

 # Accurate All-Atom Structure Prediction In Seconds

-December 16, 2024
+December 17, 2024

 Pretty sure you must have heard of the news!